Retrieve cryptocurrency prices using in-built Google Sheets functions.

-In this article, we would have a look at how to pull crypto prices in Google Sheets.
+In this article, we will have a look at how to pull crypto prices in Google Sheets.

 What is the need to pull Crypto Prices in Google Sheets?

 These days investors are looking to diversify their portfolios as much as possible and crypto has become a viable option.
-But how do you pull Crypto Prices in Google Sheets?
-In this article, we would look at how to pull Crypto prices in Google Sheets.
-In the end, you should be able to pull crypto prices and track your portfolio in Google Sheets.
+But how do you get crypto prices in Google Sheets?
+In this article, we will look at how to pull crypto prices in Google Sheets.
+By the end, you should be able to import crypto prices and track your portfolio in Google Sheets.

 Using Google Finance to Pull Crypto Prices in Google Sheets

 GOOGLE FINANCE is a very versatile function in Google Sheets.
-It helps you fetch real-time financial data along with historical securities data from Google Finance.
+It enables you to fetch real-time financial data along with historical securities data from Google Finance.
 Google Finance is a web service by Google, focused on business news and financial information.

 If you are unsure about the syntax for Google Sheets you can check out this article.

-The syntax to fetch a real-time price for crypto in Google Sheets would be as follows.
+The syntax to fetch a real-time price for crypto in Google Sheets is as given under.

-USE IMPORTXML to pull crypto price in Google Sheets
+Pull crypto price in Google Sheets using the IMPORTXML function

-We can use the CoinMarketCap website to pull crypto prices in Google Sheets using a simple formula.
+We can use the CoinMarketCap website–or indeed any other website with crypto data–to pull crypto prices in Google Sheets using a simple formula.